Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Computational intelligence.md

 |---|
 |![CI](https://cis.ieee.org/images/files/slideshow/04mci04-cover1.jpg)|

-In [IEEE Computtaional Intelligence Society](https://cis.ieee.org/about/what-is-ci), computational intelligence is introduced as follows:
+In [IEEE Computational Intelligence Society](https://cis.ieee.org/about/what-is-ci), computational intelligence is introduced as follows:
 > Computational Intelligence (CI) is the theory, design, application and development of biologically and linguistically motivated computational paradigms.
 Traditionally the three main pillars of CI have been Neural Networks, Fuzzy Systems and Evolutionary Computation.
 However, in time many nature inspired computing paradigms have evolved.
 Thus CI is an evolving field and at present in addition to the three main constituents, it encompasses computing paradigms like ambient intelligence, artificial life, cultural learning, artificial endocrine networks, social reasoning, and artificial hormone networks.
 CI plays a major role in developing successful intelligent systems, including games and cognitive developmental systems.
 Over the last few years there has been an explosion of research on Deep Learning, in particular deep convolutional neural networks.
 Nowadays, deep learning has become the core method for artificial intelligence.
 In fact, some of the most successful AI systems are based on CI.

 * https://www.tecweb.org/styles/gardner.html